jihuan-tian/jihuan-tian.github.io/_posts/2025-02-14-emacs-tips-learned-and-practiced-in-2025-week-6-and-7.markdown

 ---

 -   Use `ibuffer-mode` to manage many opened buffers in batch, since they can be marked using regular expressions.
--   Started to migrate large work journals from Org subtree to an independent org-roam notes using the function `org-roam-extract-subtree`.
+-   Started to migrate large work journals from Org subtrees to independent org-roam notes using the function `org-roam-extract-subtree`.
 This will reduce the file size and heading levels in the Org file.
 After a work journal has been migrated, a link to it should be created as a heading below a related category in the original Org file.
 This is to realize the concept of **note index** in the Zettelkasten method.

     Meanwhile, a timestamp should be attached to this link, so that this note will appear in the Org agenda.
 Because independent org-roam notes have their file names prefixed with timestamps, we can also review notes taken each day or each week in the file explorer.
 -   Installed the `highlight-indent-guides` package to visualize the hierarchy of Org items.
 Sometimes the items are deeply nested, which is difficult to navigate.